Piecewise Pad\'e-Chebyshev Reconstruction of Bivariate Piecewise Smooth Functions: Bivariate Chebyshev Series Expansion

 and

 is called truncated bivariate Chebyshev series of $f$.
 Computing the coefficients \eqref{eq:bivarChebcoeff} accurately for an arbitrary function is not always feasible.
-Therefore, to approximate the coefficients for a given bivariate function $f$, we consider $n_x$ Chebyshev points in $x$-direction and $n_y$ Chebyshev points in $y$-direction, denoted as $t_{l_x}$ and $t_{l_y}$, respectively on a tensor grid.
-These points are the roots of the Chebyshev polynomials $T_{n_x}$ and $T_{n_y}$ given in \eqref{eq:ChePts} for $n = n_x$ and $n_y$, respectively and we use the following two-dimensional Gauss-Chebyshev quadrature rule
+Therefore, to approximate the coefficients for a given bivariate function $f$, we use the following two-dimensional Gauss-Chebyshev quadrature rule